cn0047/stash/ed/tdd.md

 The objective of acceptance tests is to prove that our application does what the customer meant it to, not that it works the way its programmers think it should.

+## End-to-End (E2E) Testing

+End-to-end testing is where you test your whole application from start to finish.
+It involves assuring that all the integrated pieces of an application function and work together as expected.

 ## Functional

 Functional testing tests a slice of functionality of the whole system.